Started in the safe industry in 1948 in a family business which specialised

 extended to all the common attack methods from straightforward ripping

-the 60s conducted tests on behalf of safe makers to prove
+the 60s conducted tests on behalf of safe makers in England and France to prove

 the 80s became involved in product testing for a major British